FCP-INDI/C-PAC_GUI/README.md

 * Provides a web interface with the same structures/design from the GUI app, but it only can schedule/track pipelines from the server that the web interface is installed.

   > User story: I just want to check how my pipeline is going, but I am on my mobile.
-So I open CPAC web installed on Dozer, and take a look on it.
+So I open CPAC web, that is installed on Dozer, and take a look on it.